patternfinder03/TurtlePlayer/README.md

 ### Smoothed Ideal Calculation
 A 'smoothed ideal' is also calculated for each timestep as a weighted average of the `min` and `max` values, typically using weights of 0.2 and 0.8, respectively.
 This figure represents a target or ideal value that combines insights from the range boundaries with a bias towards the `max` value.

+### Transition Approaching Calculation
+A 'transition approaching' is calculated for each time step if the 'optimal action' in [CantBuy or ForcedBuy] and an 'optimal action' in [BuyRange or AvoidBuyRange] within the next 5 time steps

 ### Output
 The Turtle Solver outputs a list of data for each timestep, which includes the optimal actions, the optimal window range, and the smoothed ideal.
 This data is subsequently utilized to calculate rewards.